ReactiveHTML/rimmel/README.md

 ### Supported Sinks
 Rimmel supports two types of sinks: render-time and dynamic sinks.
 Render-time sinks are the simplest and most intuitive ones: those you define in a template from which the data binding can be easily inferred.
 These include:
-- Attributes for any HTML element.
+- Attributes for any HTML element
 - Style attributes
 - Datasets (data- attributes)
 - innerHTML/innerText/textContent